ultimus11/Paint-Augmented-Regality-/code/Part2/readme.md

 If you compare this video with https://youtu.be/2oIGuq-uhkQ then you will find that the noise in object tracking is explicitly reduced as I used CSRT instead of mean shift algorithm.

 Use test5_clicks.py for clicks and drawing

+You can find the latest video in AI series on my youtube channel